BitBruce/Dragoon-Terminal/README.md

                [-ne] [-e] [-ss [X]] [-w] [-v] [-dr] [-c] [id]

-Set a pokemon to the current terminal background or wallpaper
+Set a character, item, or other thing from The Legend of Dragoon to the current terminal background or wallpaper

 positional arguments:
   id                    Specify the wanted pokemon ID or the exact (case